Deborah Eisenberg: Awards

-PEN controversy
+PEN award criticism

-In April 2015, in an exchange with American PEN's Executive Director Suzanne Nossel published in The Intercept by Glenn Greenwald, Eisenberg criticized PEN's decision to bestow its annual Freedom of Expression Courage Award to Charlie Hebdo, calling the choice "an opportunistic exploitation of the horrible murders in Paris to justify and glorify offensive material expressing anti-Islamic and nationalistic sentiments already widely shared in the Western world."
-Writers Michael Moynihan, Ophelia Benson and Katha Pollitt criticized her for comparing Charlie Hebdo to the Nazi publication Der Stürmer while Jacob Siegel said she had put "dead cartoonists on trial".
+In April 2015, in an exchange with PEN America's Executive Director Suzanne Nossel published in The Intercept by Glenn Greenwald, Eisenberg criticized PEN's decision to bestow its annual Freedom of Expression Courage Award to Charlie Hebdo, calling the choice "an opportunistic exploitation of the horrible murders in Paris to justify and glorify offensive material expressing Islamophobic and nationalistic sentiments already widely shared in the Western world."
 Joining Eisenberg in her protest of PEN's award ceremony were Peter Carey, Francine Prose, Teju Cole, Rachel Kushner and Taiye Selasi.
-In addition, 145 writers—including Junot Diaz, Lorrie Moore, Joyce Carol Oates and Michael Cunningham—signed a letter protesting PEN's decision.
-While calling the murders in the offices "sickening and tragic", the letter goes on to say, "PEN is not simply conveying support for freedom of expression but also valorizing selectively offensive material: material that intensifies the anti-Islamic, anti-Maghreb, anti-Arab sentiments already prevalent in the Western world."
+In addition, 145 writers—including Junot Díaz, Lorrie Moore, Joyce Carol Oates and Michael Cunningham—signed a letter protesting PEN's decision.

 Personal life

 Eisenberg lives in the Chelsea neighborhood of New York City.

 Her longtime companion is actor-writer Wallace Shawn.
-She was frequently referred to as "Debbie" in the film My Dinner With Andre, in which she also appears as a dining patron in the restaurant near the beginning.
+She was frequently referred to as "Debbie" in the film My Dinner with Andre, in which she also appears as a dining patron in the restaurant near the beginning.